Access control

 The most common use of resource-level permissions is locking down production.
 Your development team might have broad access at the organization level, but on your production Nakama deployment, you add a resource-level override that restricts Deploy to a smaller release engineering group.

-When a principal has permissions from multiple sources, the system needs a way to decide which rule wins.
-Two principles apply, in order.
+When a principal has permissions from multiple sources, two rules determine the outcome.

 Deny overrides allow #

 If any applicable rule denies a permission, it’s denied regardless of other rules that allow it.
 Restricted access is always preferred over open access for safety.
-Grant broad access and layer on restrictions with confidence—a deny at any level is final.
+A deny at any level is final.

 How it works in practice #

-Result: the development team can deploy to dev and QA instances (organization-level allow applies), but can’t deploy to production (resource-level deny overrides the organization-level allow).
-The most specific rule wins, and the deny is final.
+Each layer of allows adds to the set inherited from above.
+The resource-level deny on Deploy then removes it from the final result.
+The development team can deploy to dev and QA instances (organization-level allow applies), but can’t deploy to production (resource-level deny is final).

-This pattern is the foundation of most access control setups: start broad, restrict where it matters.
+This pattern is the foundation of most access control setups: start broad with allows, then layer on targeted denies where it matters.

 See also #